telerik/blazor-docs/getting-started/vs-code-integration/dpl-wizard.md

 ---
-title: Configure Document Processing Libraries
+title: Telerik Document Processing Libraries
-page_title: Document Processing Libraries Integration
+page_title: Integration with Telerik Document Processing
-description: Learn how to add a reference to the Telerik Document Processing Libraries (DPL) packages in an existing Telerik UI for Blazor application using the Document Processing Libraries Wizard.
+description: Learn how to add a reference to the Telerik Document Processing packages to an existing Telerik UI for Blazor application using the Document Processing Libraries Wizard.
 slug: getting-started-vs-code-integration-dpl
-position: 5
+position: 23
 ---

-# Configuring Document Processing Libraries
+# Telerik Document Processing Libraries

-This article demonstrates how to add a reference to the [Telerik Document Processing Libraries (DPL)](https://www.telerik.com/document-processing-libraries) packages in an existing Telerik UI for Blazor application using the Document Processing Libraries Wizard.
-The wizard is included in the [Telerik UI for Blazor Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=TelerikInc.blazortemplatewizard) and enables you to easily add the required packages when working with the Telerik Document Processing Library.
+The [Telerik Document Processing Libraries (DPL)](https://www.telerik.com/document-processing-libraries) are UI-independent and cross-platform libraries which enable you to process content between different formats and work with archive files.
+This article demonstrates how to add a reference to the DPL packages in an existing Telerik UI for Blazor application using the Document Processing Libraries Wizard.
+The wizard is included in the extension [Telerik UI for Blazor Productivity Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=TelerikInc.blazortemplatewizard) and enables you to easily add the required packages when working with the Telerik Document Processing Library.

 ## Getting the Wizard